-- The spread of large-leaved lupine will be prevented in sites such as regeneration areas (prevention is most effective when lupines are still seedlings). - Attention will be paid to forest machine movements to prevent seeds from being carried from populations of the invasive alien species into felling areas. - Responsible parties and co-operation partners: Metsähallitus, forest owners, contractors, forest management associations, Finnish Forestry Centre. - o Schedule: continuous.
+- Methods will be developed to identify sites relevant to the spread of large-leaved lupine and to prevent its spread in regeneration areas, for example.
+Prevention is most effective when lupines are still seedlings. - Attention will be paid to forest machine movements to prevent seeds from being carried from populations of the invasive alien species into felling areas, while developing efficient methods to prevent the species from spreading in this manner. - Responsible parties and co-operation partners: Metsähallitus, forest owners, contractors, forest management associations, Finnish Forestry Centre. - Schedule: continuous.